 You can walk along this path all the way up to the Pacific Beach Pier about 2 miles away.

-I especially like the roller coaster as it’s a blast to be able to ride a historic wooden coaster like this and look out over the beach.
+I especially like the roller coaster.
+It’s a blast to be able to ride a historic wooden coaster like this and look out over the beach.

 They also have an arcade with lots of electronic games and things like air hockey.